How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 As this section will highlight, most animals living in the Arctic Regions share the same characteristics and habits that protect them from the harsh elements.

-By examining how each of these features or habits work, you will be able to get a clear understanding of how living in subzero conditions is not just possible but preferable for these animals.
+By examining how each of these features or habits works, you will be able to get a clear understanding of how living in subzero conditions is not just possible but preferable for these animals.

 1) Thick Hair / Fur

 Found in almost all Arctic animals are their thick coats of hair or fur.
-It not only protects against cold air penetrating the outside, but it also traps pockets of warm air close to the skin.
+It not only protects against cold air penetrating from the outside, but it also traps pockets of warm air close to the skin.
 It plays a big part in keeping the body and core temperatures warm.

-Other animals using their thick coats to protect them against the cold are the arctic fox and the reindeer.
+Other animals using their thick coats to protect them against the cold are the Arctic fox and the reindeer.

 2) Blubber

-Blubber is nothing more than a thick layer of fat, generally found under the skin of animals, specifically marine animals living in and around the cold Arctic Regions.
+Blubber is nothing more than a thick layer of fat, generally found under the skin of animals, specifically marine animals living in and around the cold Arctic regions.
 Blubber comes in varying degrees of thickness, depending on the size of the animal.

-This layer of fat is located between the animal's skin and internal organs and muscles, acts as an insulator, able to block almost any cold from passing through.
-A second advantage is the ability of this layer of fat to serve as a food source during scarcity in resources.
+This layer of fat is located between the animal’s skin and its internal organs and muscles and acts as an insulator, able to block almost all cold from passing through.
+A second advantage is the ability of this layer of fat to serve as a food source during periods of scarce resources.
+Animals with thick layers of fat include whales, polar bears, and walruses.

 3) Huddling